nix-community/dream2nix/README.md

 The goal of this project is to create a standardized, generic, modular framework for 2nix solutions, aiming for better flexibility, maintainability and usability.

-The intention is to integrate many existing 2nix converters into this framework, thereby improving many of the previously named aspects and providing a unified UI for all 2nix solutions.
+The intention is to integrate many existing 2nix converters into this framework, thereby improving many of the previously named aspects and providing a unified UX for all 2nix solutions.

 ### Test the experimental version of dream2nix
 There are different ways how dream2nix can be invoked (CLI, flake, In-tree, IFD).
 A simple way to try out dream2nix is to check out the repository of the software to package and drop this flake.nix inside it: